patrickdeanbrown/wikibee/docs/reference/configuration.md

 - `default_timeout`: Timeout (seconds) for Wikipedia API calls when no CLI value is provided.
 - `lead_only`: Whether to fetch only the article introduction by default.
+- `no_save`: Skip writing files and emit the markdown to stdout.
 - `verbose`: Enables debug logging without requiring `--verbose` each run.
+- `filename`: Optional base filename (without extension) for saved output.

 ### `[tts]`